Unsupervised Monocular Road Segmentation for Autonomous Driving via Scene Geometry: Proposed Approach

 \subsection{Temporal Consistency and Feature Tracking}

 After the initial training phase, the model is refined by enforcing temporal consistency across video frames.
 First, feature points are extracted using the Shi-Tomasi corner detection algorithm~\citep{Shi1994Track}.
 Then these points are tracked across consecutive frames using the Lucas-Kanade optical flow method~\citep{LK1981Tracker}.
 We then refine the training process by forcing the network to assign identical labels to a feature point and its tracked correspondence across frames, using mutual information maximization via the IIC loss \citep{Ji2019IIC}.
 Consider a set of feature point locations $\x_1, \x_2, \ldots, \x_n$ in image $I$ and their tracked counterparts $\x_1', \x_2', \ldots, \x_n'$ in image $I'$.
+Let $y_i$ and $y_i'$ denote the network output logits on $I$ and $I'$ at pixel locations $\x_i$ and $\x_i'$, respectively.
+Let $\s_i = [1{-}\sigma(y_i), \sigma(y_i)]^T$ and $\s_i' = [1{-}\sigma(y_i'), \sigma(y_i')]^T$ be the vectors of class probabilities, where $\sigma(\cdot)$ represents the sigmoid function.
+To compute the IIC loss, we first obtain the joint distribution matrix